ComplianceAsCode/content/docs/manual/developer/06_contributing_with_content.md

 Then, use the `os_linux` platform instead of `package` platform.
 For example, use `os_linux[rhel]>=8.6` instead of `package[foo]>=1.2.4`, if you know that an up-to-date RHEL 8.6 and later comes with `foo` that contains the feature that you are interested in.

+#### OS Linux CPEs

+OS Linux CPEs are used to define rule applicability based on the operating system and its version.
+The platform name is `os_linux`.
+To limit the applicability of a rule to a specific version of the operating system, use this platform in the `platform` key in the `rule.yml` file.
+The platform supports versioned expressions.

+For example, if you want to make the rule applicable only on RHEL 8.6 and newer, add the following line to the `rule.yml`:

+   platform: os_linux[rhel]>=8.6

+The `os_linux` platform is defined in `shared/applicability/os_linux.yml`.
+To add a new CPE based on the OS type, add a new entry there.
+The platform is implemented using the `platform_os_linux` template which is defined in `shared/templates/platform_os_linux`.

 ## Tests (ctest)

 ComplianceAsCode uses ctest to orchestrate testing upstream.
 To run the